cicsdev/cics-java-jcics-samples/README.md

 The sample includes an Eclipse project configuration, a Gradle build, a Maven POM, and Gradle/Maven Wrappers offering a wide range of build options with the tooling and IDE of your choice.

 Choose from the following approach:

-* Use the command line to drive Gradle or Apache Maven (if installed on your workstation)
-* Use the command line or IDE support for Wrappers, to drive the supplied Gradle or Apache Maven Wrappers (with no requirement for Gradle, Maven, Eclipse, or CICS Explorer SDK to be installed)
+1. Use the command line to drive the supplied Gradle or Apache Maven Wrappers, this means there is no requirement for Gradle, Maven, Eclipse, or CICS Explorer SDK to be installed.
-* Use the built-in Eclipse and CICS Explorer SDK capability
+2. Use the built-in Eclipse and CICS Explorer SDK capability
-* Use Eclipse with Buildship (Gradle), or m2e (Maven) to drive Gradle, or Maven.
+3. Use Eclipse with Buildship (Gradle), or m2e (Maven) to drive Gradle, or Maven.

-### Option 1 - Building with Gradle
+### Option 1a - Building with Gradle

 The sample comes pre-configured with a Gradle wrapper and build files to facilitate automated builds.